PenguineZhang/RoboND/project_2_robotic_arm/src/RoboND-Kinematics-Project/README.md

 ![motion]

-By running the process couple more times, the kuka arm is able to complete the tasks 10/10.
+By running the process couple more times, the kuka arm is able to complete the task with score 10/10.

 ![result]

+### Future improvement
+1. Speed up the inverse kinematics computation
+2. Joint angle clipping
+3. Calculate and plot the error in end-effector pose